betaglot/plantabeta/docs/dev/StyleGuide.md

 #1f1f1f
 ```

-## Emoji
+## Icon

 ### Literal or Metaphorical

 ### Tree 🌲

-### Face emojis
+### Face Icons

 - Emotion
 - Sleep

-### Purpose(Emoji)
+### Purpose(Icon)

 - Visual Search
-- For planters to use the emojis
+- For planters to use the Icons
-- Each emoji can be easily handwritten, since electronics don't do well in extreme weather, in terms of breaking and in UX.
+- Each Icon can be easily handwritten, since electronics don't do well in extreme weather, in terms of breaking and in UX.
 You can't easily view a screen in summer sun, or rain, definitely not in snow.

-The BetaModules are aliased as emojis.
+The BetaModules are aliased as Icons.

 ::: tip ?
-When is it useful for emojis to be monochrome outlines?
+When is it useful for Icons to be monochrome outlines?
 :::

 ### Ambifix for Page Title